How Our Life Purpose Has Been Reduced To Social Media Likes

 Not everyone however, is influenced by this feedback on social media.

-What it depends on, is our general level of self-esteem that we have, our sense of purpose in our lives.
+What it depends on, is our general level of self-esteem we have, the level of purpose in our lives.

 Leave a Reply